TiCaLiBrO/Trillia/README.md

     a, b = b, c
 This puts the value of `b` into `a`, and the value of `c` into `b` at the same time, strictly after b and c are copied to temporary objects.
 The items to the right of the `=` sign are copies of the original values.

-//////////

-You can also have many left-hand elements and only one right-hand element.

-Having many left-hand elements and one right-hand element will place the right-hand element's value into all left-hand containers.

-    a, b, c, d, e = f
-Here, a, b, c, d, and e are all assigned the value of f.

 ## 2.2 Strict Types and Sizes